karthikj30/VendorConnect/README.md

 **Built with ❤️ for India's Street Food Vendors**

-*Empowering the backbone of India's food culture through technology*
+"Empowering the backbone of India's food culture through technology"